 Share Some Love ❤️

 - Preheat oven to 375F.
-Beat eggs together with sugar until you get one smooth texture.
+Beat eggs together with sugar until you get a smooth and even texture.
 Beat in vanilla and salt.

 - In small portions, add flour to the mixture and blend it right until it looks mixed.
-Gradually add butter in steady stream, beat right until mixed.
+Gradually add butter in steady stream, beat only until mixed.

 - Bake for 10-15 minutes, until golden brown.
 Cool for a few minutes and remove from pan.